Clearside Biomedical to Report - GuruFocus.com

+Webcast and Conference Call on Wednesday, November 9, 2022 at 8:30 A.M.
+ET Hosted by Management and Including Key Opinion Leader, Arshad Khanani, M.D.

 ALPHARETTA, Ga., Nov.
-02, 2022 (GLOBE NEWSWIRE) -- Clearside Biomedical, Inc. (CLSD, Financial), a biopharmaceutical company revolutionizing the delivery of therapies to the back of the eye through the suprachoroidal space (SCS®), announced today that its third quarter 2022 financial results will be reported on Wednesday, November 9, 2022 before the open of the financial markets.
-Management will host a webcast and conference call at 8:30 a.m.
-Eastern Time to discuss the results and provide a corporate update.
+08, 2022 (GLOBE NEWSWIRE) -- Clearside Biomedical, Inc. (CLSD, Financial), a biopharmaceutical company revolutionizing the delivery of therapies to the back of the eye through the suprachoroidal space (SCS®), announced today that the Company will host a conference call on Wednesday, November 9, 2022 at 8:30 a.m.
+Eastern Time to report results from its OASIS Phase 1/2a clinical trial of CLS-AX (axitinib injectable suspension) in neovascular age-related macular degeneration (wet AMD) patients.
+As previously announced, on November 9, 2022, Clearside will also report its financial results for the quarter ended September 30, 2022.

 The live and archived webcast may be accessed on the Clearside website under the Investors section: Events and Presentations.
 The live call can be accessed by dialing (888) 506-0062 (domestic) or (973) 528-0011 (international) and entering conference code: 111701.
 An archive of the webcast will be available for three months.